Gian Bernardino: Public image

-Artistry
+Musical styles and influences

-Bernardino is known for his "expressive" stage presence and playful personality, traits that have become a hallmark of his performances with Cup of Joe.
-He is also noted for incorporating elements of spoken word poetry into his performances while maintaining commitment to his musical delivery.
-Nylon Manila described his vocal style as a blend of heartfelt delivery and the energy of contemporary OPM pop rock, giving his performances both emotional weight and approachability.
+Bernardino is known for his stage presence and playful personality in live performances with Cup of Joe.
+He sometimes adds spoken word parts to his songs.
+Nylon Manila described his vocals as emotional and energetic, reflecting the sound of modern OPM pop rock.

-He has cited OPM icons such as Eraserheads, Rivermaya, and Apo Hiking Society, also he recalled that he grew up singing ballads and frequently joined amateur competitions as a child.
-He was first exposed to karaoke hits by international pop stars such as Celine Dion, Sarah Geronimo, and Beyoncé.
-As a teenager, he began to discover OPM and developed an interest in pop rock, which eventually led him to explore songwriting.
+Bernardino cited OPM bands such as Eraserheads, Rivermaya, and Apo Hiking Society, also he recalled that he grew up singing ballads and frequently joined amateur competitions as a child.
+He was first exposed to karaoke hits by international pop musicians such as Celine Dion and Beyoncé.
+As a teenager, he started listening to OPM and became interested in pop rock, which later led him to try songwriting.